Gold Cup 2021: Watch, stream, schedule, betting odds, predictions

 PointsBet is our Official Sports Betting Partner and we may receive compensation if you place a bet on PointsBet for the first time after clicking our links

-2021 Gold Cup – Group stage schedule (all kick off times ET)
+2021 Gold Cup – Knockout round schedule (all kick off times ET)

 Saturday, July 10